vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/7_APPENDICES/01_TEXTS_REFERRED_TO_BY_NAME_IN_THE_TANTRALOKA.md

 1.46; 8.87, 162
 critically editing the Nihiśväsamahatantra (Upodghata, p.
 47).
 36-37.
 Listed in the Tantra catalogue of the Darbar Library, Nepal (Vol. I, p.
 227).
 Its number is 1/1606.
 38. See Tă.Sã. p.
 335. It appears to be a generic name.
-But if it is identical with the Nityaṣoḍaśikarnava, it is published with the Setubandha of Bhaskararaya in Anandaśrama Series and with the Artharatnavali and Rjuvimarsini by the S.S.
+But if it is identical with the Nityaṣoḍaśikarnava, it is published with the Setubandha of Bhaskararaya in Anandaśrama Series and with the Artharatnavali and R̥juvimarśinī by the S.S.
 University, Varanasi.
 39. We know of three MSS, all named Pauşkaragama-one at Baroda (6827 a), second at the Punjab University Library, Lahore (number not available) and third, with a commentary by Jñana- prakāśācārya (4395) at VVRI, Hoshiarpur.
 According to the Ta.Sa. (p.
 388) one more MS (2606) is listed in the India Office Library catalogue and one (6827C) in the Oriental Institute, Baroda.
 40. H.P.
 Shastri records in his Notices (2nd Series) a MS at No. 1/306 (Tä.Sa., p.
 548).
 41-43.
 Published in two volumes by the French Institute of Indo- logy, Pondichery as Rauravägama.